Director of Business Development,

 PRW Industries, Inc.

 SEMA is governed by a Board of Directors who volunteer their time to lead and guide the association.
 A professional staff is responsible for the day-to-day execution of the programs and services.

 The individuals serving on the Board are doing more than just "getting involved" and leading the association.
 They are serving the industry and all of the businesses within it.
 They are providing direction and playing a critical role in shaping the future of the automotive specialty-equipment market.

 The SEMA Board consists of four officers (chairman, chairman-elect, immediate past chairman/secretary, treasurer) and ten directors.
 While there is a limited number of seats on the Board, the election process gives all SEMA-member companies the ability to influence the future of the automotive specialty-equipment industry.

 In addition to having the ability to vote in the election, SEMA-member companies also have an opportunity to play a role in the process from the very beginning.

-The nominating task force then submits its recommendations for potential candidates to the current board of directors.
+The nominating committee then submits its recommendations for potential candidates to the current Board of directors.
 This process of checks and balances ensures that the final list of candidates includes only highly qualified nominees.
-Names and background information on the final candidates are included in election booklets, which are sent along with ballots to all SEMA members in the appropriate voting categories.
-According to SEMA bylaws, there are three basic voting categories: Manufacturers, Distributor/Retailer and Services, and Manufacturers' Reps.
-Companies vote for board members within their respective member category.
+Names and background information on the final candidates are posted on the SEMA Election microsite.
+According to SEMA bylaws, there are four basic voting categories: Manufacturers, Distributor/Retailer, Services, and Manufacturers' Reps.
+Members are free to vote for a candidate in each of the membership categories.